Deforestation in Cambodia: Community Protected Areas

 The first protected area was established in 1998 under the reign of King Sihanouk.
 However, the law on protected areas was adopted in 2008 to govern biodiversity and ensure the sustainability of natural resource within the protected areas.
 This law recognized the rights of indigenous communities and the general public to participate in decision making on managing and conserving biodiversity in a sustainable approach.
-Community protected areas (CPA) is a mechanism to engage the local community including indigenous people, who are the primary natural resource users, in planning, monitoring and decision making on protected area management.
+Community protected areas is a mechanism to engage the local community including indigenous people, who are the primary natural resource users, in planning, monitoring and decision making on protected area management.
 As of 2018, the number of community protected areas has increased to 153 communities within 51 protected areas.

 The communities are the ecological safeguards and they cooperate with the Ministry of Environment to patrol the forest and protect against environmental crimes such as illegal logging and poaching.
 The communities receive income from collecting non-timber products and funding support from government and development partners.
 Since 2017, more than US$32 million are provided by international development partners to support nature conservation and protection of protected areas.